facebookincubator/TTPForge/docs/testing.md

 **Testing exported functionality:**

 - Using external test packages encourages testing only the exported functionality, which is what consumers of your package will be using.
 This helps focus on the package's public API and ensures it behaves as expected.

 **Preventing circular dependencies:**

 - External test packages minimize the risk of creating circular dependencies, which can occur when you import the package under test within the test code.

+**Avoiding test-only dependencies:**

-Avoiding test-only dependencies: External test packages prevent test-only dependencies from being included in the compiled binary, reducing the size of the final binary and ensuring production code does not accidentally use test dependencies.
+- External test packages prevent test-only dependencies from being included in the compiled binary, reducing the size of the final binary and ensuring production code does not accidentally use test dependencies.

 **Resources:**

 - <https://www.red-gate.com/simple-talk/devops/testing/go-unit-tests-tips-from-the-trenches/>
 - <https://segment.com/blog/5-advanced-testing-techniques-in-go/>

+---

+## Updating Existing Tests

+If any updates are made to existing library code that change the existing functionality (add, update, remove, etc.), tests should be updated to capture these changes.

+For example:

+If an existing exported function is updated to support `github.com/spf13/ afero`, the associated tests for that function should be updated so that the existing tests still work properly.
+In the event that a test needs to be deprecated or removed, an issue should be created to ensure that there aren't any unknown issues with doing that.